github-education-resources/graduation/_data/lakshmansamvith/lakshman-samvith.md

-name: Dunna Lakshman Samvith # No longer than 28 characters
+name: Dunna Lakshman Samvith
-institution: GITAM(Deemed to be University) 🚩 # no longer than 58 characters
+institution: GITAM(Deemed to be University) 🚩
-profile_pic: lakshmansamvith.jpg # Name and extension of your profile picture(ex. mona.png) The picture must be squared and 544px on width and height.
+profile_pic: lakshmansamvith.jpg
-quote: It's not the people we miss, but it's the memories which we made made together. # no longer than 100 characters, avoid using quotes(") to guarantee the format remains the same.
+quote: It's not the people we miss, but it's the memories which we made made together.
 github_user: lakshmansamvith